kubernetes/sig-release/release-team/role-handbooks/release-notes/sig-leads-email.md

-Thank you so much for helping put together release notes for your SIG, we know you're busy and appreciate your support of the <RELEASE NUMBER> release!
+Thank you so much for helping put together release notes for your SIG, we know you're busy and appreciate your support of the {RELEASE NUMBER} release!